RobertARandolph/AdmiralBumbleBee.com/_posts/2020-05-08-Waveform-11-Pro.md

 <div class="image-caption">Purchasing</div>
 {:/nomarkdown}

 Trying to _buy_ Waveform is a frustrating experience.
-It's at least 3 clicks, wading through a frustrating sub-menu (or clicking a thing that doesn't look like you can click it), scrolling past a media-heavy page to find a difficult to read "Pricing" button (or find one of the other hidden "Pricing" buttons instead of **BUY**)...
+It's either 3 clicks, wading through a frustrating sub-menu, or clicking a thing that doesn't look like you can click it.
+Then sccrolling past a media-heavy page to find a difficult to read "Pricing" button, or find one of the other hidden "Pricing" buttons instead of **BUY**...

 Then you have 3 bundles.
 Now you have to browse through the included products to see which bundle is worth it (or create your own).